DEFINING CRIMES, 3rd Ed. (with William J. Stuntz). New York: Wolters Kluwer Law & Business, 2017.

 The Supreme Court’s New Vision of Federal Habeas Corpus for State Prisoners, 1989 SUPREME COURT REVIEW 165 (1989).
 [HeinOnline]

 Court Actions Contesting the Nonjudicial Foreclosure of Deeds of Trust in Washington, 59 WASHINGTON LAW REVIEW 323 (1984).
 [HeinOnline]

-Political Dysfunction and the Machinery of Capital Punishment, in THE POLITICAL HEART OF CRIMINAL PROCEDURE ESSAYS ON THEMES OF WILLIAM J. STUNTZ (Michael Klarman, et.al., Eds.).
+The Political Economy of Capital Punishment, in THE POLITICAL HEART OF CRIMINAL PROCEDURE ESSAYS ON THEMES OF WILLIAM J. STUNTZ (Michael Klarman, et.al., Eds.).
 New York: Cambridge University Press, 2012.

 House v.
 Bell and the Death of Innocence, in DEATH PENALTY STORIES (John H. Blume and Jordan M. Steiker, Eds.).
 New York: Foundation Press, 2009.

 The "Cruel and Unusual Punishment" Clause: A Limit on the Power to Punish or Constitutional Rhetoric?, in THE BILL OF RIGHTS IN MODERN AMERICA, Rev. ed.
 (David J. Bodenhamer and James W. Ely, Eds.).
 Bloomington: Indiana University Press, 2008.